Mobius-Team/Mobius/README.md

 I have included the source which will build the Jopensim Profile and Search moduals.
 There is no documetation on configuring them included at this point please see http://jopensim.com for details.

+You would need to remove these modules if you are not  using them.

 This has some fixes that have not made it into core OpenSimulator .